Mjavala/muri-frontend/readme.md

 ```
 docker-compose restart caddy
 ```
+If you'd like to make any further configurations like using a subdomain, read on [here](https://hasura.io/docs/1.0/graphql/core/deployment/enable-https.html).
+On reloading the console you should now be serving via HTTPS.

+## Importing Data

 ## Importing an existing database
 If you are doing a VPS to VPS transfer, this guide will show you how to do it via scp/ssh.
 You'll need to set up a target server.